Marketing brings buyers and sellers together...to allow each party to realize their desired outcomes.

 The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International, the premier accrediting body for business colleges.

-The Grant Center for Real Estate and Economic Development offers students and faculty opportunities to conduct applied research projects for local businesses, organizations, and government agencies.
+The Grant Center for Real Estate and Economics offers students and faculty opportunities to conduct applied research projects for local businesses, organizations, and government agencies.
 Some research projects through the years have included numerous surveys, assessments, feasibility studies and impact studies.

 Students can apply for the Wall Fellows program, designed to prepare top business students for high-level careers in major U.S. and international corporations and organizations.
 This two-year program features internships and coursework covering specific interpersonal and communication skills, ethics, personal appearance, and business and social etiquette.